Sneha7625/Smart-Task-Scheduler-java-/README.md

 The Smart Task Scheduler is a complete productivity tool built using core Java and JavaFX.
 It combines UI/UX design with algorithmic task management and serves as a great beginner-to-intermediate level desktop software project.
 ---

+Folder named intern- Contains screenshots of how the app looks when launched with intelliJ IDEA